togaen/open_maeve/README.md

 # README #

-This is a collection of ROS packages maintained by Maeve Automation for research and development purposes.
+This is a collection of ROS packages maintained by Maeve Automation for experimentation purposes.
+It is released under open source license as a service to the robotics community in the hope that some may find it useful; however, no warranty or guarantee is made to the usefulness or correctness of the code.

 Each package contains its own README with details about its contents.

-All packages are released under open source licenses, however, not all code is under the same license.
+If using the code, be aware that different licenses may apply to different parts of the code.

 ## Cloning ##